petrpavlik/vapor-saas-backend-template/PURCHASE_COMPLETE_SOURCE_CODE.md

 ## Additinal Features
 The codebase shows many concepts and features in addition to the base template, here’s a few:
+- OpenAI-powered email composer
+  - Learn how to integrate with OpenAI
 - Collect purchases through Stripe
   - Handle recurring subscriptions
   - Support multiple subscription tiers